With Instructor Josh Shirt

 Almost everything I now do in my own music career has been firmly underpinned by my passion for DJing, and many of the skills I learnt in pursuit of the perfect DJ mix.– Josh Shirt, DJ, Music Producer and Sound Engineer

 Lessons are given using Serato DJ software and a Pioneer DDJ-SB2 DJ Controller which is provided for lessons.
-Students are welcome to bring their own equipment.
-Note: If you have vinyl turntables, Josh is also a skilled vinyl DJ and can teach cueing, beat matching and mixing music using vinyl decks.
+Students are welcome to use their own equipment.
+Note: If you have vinyl turntables, Josh is also a skilled vinyl DJ and can also teach cueing, beat matching and mixing music using vinyl decks!

 Some Remarkable DJs & Turntablists